Metastability in a continuous mean-field model at low temperature and strong interaction: The model and the results

 \subsection{The macroscopic variables and the macroscopic energy landscape}

 The \emph{empirical mean}~$P: \mathbb{R}^N \ra \mathbb{R}$ is defined by

 This operator will act as the \emph{order parameter} for our microscopic system.
-That is, in order to analyse the process $ (x^{N,\eps}(t))_{t\in (0, \infty)} $ for large $ N $, we study the image of this process under the map $ P $.
+That is, in order to analyse the process $ (x^{N,\eps}(t))_{t\in (0, \infty)} $ for large $ N\in \N $, we study the image of this process under the map $ P $.
 Therefore, intuitively, $ \bar{\mu}^{N,\eps} := P_\# \mu^{N,\eps} $ describes the (long-time) macroscopic behaviour of our microscopic model, and it will be crucial to study the asymptotic behaviour of this measure.

-In fact, in Proposition \ref{PropEpsLocalCramer}, we show that, for $ \eps $ small enough and for any compact set $ K \subset \R $,
+In fact, in Proposition \ref{PropEpsLocalCramer}, we show that, for $ \eps \in (0,1]$ small enough and for any compact set $ K \subset \R $,

-where $ \varphi_\eps: \R \ra \R $ is the so-called \emph{Cram\'er transform} of the Gibbs measure with respect to the single-site potential (or more precisely with respect to the effective single-site potential defined in \eqref{EqSingleSite}) and is defined in \eqref{EqEpsMuBarCramer}, and $ \bar{H}_{\eps}: \R \ra \R $ is defined by
+where $ \varphi_\eps: \R \ra \R $ is the so-called \emph{Cram\'er transform} of the Gibbs measure with respect to the single-site potential (or more precisely with respect to the effective single-site potential defined in \eqref{EqSingleSite}) and is defined in \eqref{EqEpsMuBarStar} and \eqref{EqEpsMuBarCramer}, and the function $ \bar{H}_{\eps}: \R \ra \R $ is defined by\footnote{The second term in the definition of $ \bar{H}_{\eps} $ is due to the fact that the interaction part can be rewritten in terms of the square of the empirical mean; see \eqref{EqMicrHam} and \eqref{EqSingleSite}.
+In order to fully understand the motivation behind the definition of $ \bar{H}_{\eps} $ we refer to Subsection \ref{SubSecEpsMuBar}.}

-Since $ \bar{\mu}^{N,\eps} $ is the law of the empirical mean of a sequence of random variables, \eqref{EqIntroLocCram} can be seen as an improvement of the well-known \emph{Cram\'er theorem} (cf.\ \cite[6.1.3]{demzei}) for this setting.
+Since $ \bar{\mu}^{N,\eps} $ is the law of the empirical mean of a sequence of random variables, \eqref{EqIntroLocCram} can be seen as an improvement of the well-known \emph{Cram\'er theorem} (cf.\ \cite[Theorem 6.1.3]{demzei}) for this setting.
 This explains, why we call this result \emph{local Cram\'er theorem}.

 Equation \eqref{EqIntroLocCram} shows that, for large $ N $ and for $ \eps $ small enough, $ \bar{\mu}^{N,\eps}$ is very similar to a Gibbs measure with $ \bar{H}_\eps $ playing the role of the energy function.
 Therefore, we consider $ \bar{H}_\eps $ as the \emph{macroscopic Hamiltonian} of the system.
 This suggests to study the analytic properties of the function $ \bar {H}_\eps $.
-We do this in Lemma \ref{LemEpsEnergyLandscape}, where we show that, for $ \eps $ small enough. $ \bar{H}_\eps $ is a symmetric double-well function with two global minima at $ -m^\star_\eps<0 $ and $ m^\star_\eps>0 $, and with a local maximum at $ 0 $.
+We do this in Lemma \ref{LemEpsEnergyLandscape}, where we show that, for $ \eps $ small enough, $ \bar{H}_\eps $ is a symmetric double-well function with two global minima at $ -m^\star_\eps<0 $ and $ m^\star_\eps>0 $, and with a local maximum at $ 0 $.
 That is, $ \bar{H}_\eps $ is of the form given in Figure \ref{Figdwh}.